 Those who claim that divorce is always a sin would argue that Christians must follow the law of love and endure their unfaithful partner with long-suffering because their reward in heaven will be great.
 Their reward in heaven will be great because Jesus has won it for them.
 Having long-suffering for the brethren is not at issue in a marriage to an unbelieving spouse.
 Believers suffer the imperfections of one another because it is the loving thing to do and because each one remains imperfect as long as they are in the flesh, but believers are commanded to separate themselves from the unrepentant because bad company corrupts good morals, because a believer and an unbeliever have nothing in common, because Ezra’s godly example demands as much, and because God did so to Israel.

 By seeking a divorce the obedient child of God is following God’s command not to be in any unequally yoked relationship (2 Cor.
 6:14-7:1; Ezra 10: 3, 11; Judges 3:6-8; Deut.
 21:10-14; Psalm 89:38-45), yet he will be portrayed by many in the church as the offender against God and man, while the true offender snickers as they are lofted as the poor victim.
 The godless spouse often goes beyond snickering to libeling their believing partner in order to bring undeserved discredit to them.
-Those who hold this position in the church happily join forces with the godless partner in order to shame and pressure the believer into repenting of their decision to divorce their unrepentant, unbelieving spouse.
+Anti-divorce Christians happily join forces with the godless partner in order to shame and pressure the believer into repenting of their decision to divorce their unrepentant, unbelieving spouse.
 Of course doing so would require them to break with scripture, reason and their own conscience, which does not seem to bother those who hold this shameful man-made doctrine of no divorce ever.